 Shared Utilities Arrangements

-In Arizona, when multiple units share a master meter for the whole building or property, the landlord may charge separately for utilities through the installation of a submetering system or ratio billing system.
-For ratio billing, the breakdown must include the specific method used to allocate and calculate costs to the tenant.
+Arizona leases must provide a special disclosure where multiple rental units share a utility meter for the whole building or property.
+In these cases, the landlord may charge separately for utilities through a submetering system or ratio billing system.
+The landlord must disclose how the charges are billed to individual tenants.

-Ratio billing can use strategies like charging by:
+Ratio billing uses strategies like charging by:

-- Number of tenants.
+- Number of tenants

-- Unit square footage.
+- Unit square footage

-- Number of outlets or water fixtures.
+- Number of outlets or water fixtures

-- Even split between tenants.
+- Even split between tenants

-- The dates of beginning and ending readings.
+- Dates of beginning and ending readings

-- Breakdown of charges for each utility.
+- Breakdown of charges for each utility

-- Administrative fee charged (if applicable).
+- Administrative fee(s) charged (if applicable)

-The following is an example of a shared utility agreement section:
+This an example of a shared utility agreement section:

 UTILITIES: This rental unit shares the following utilities with another unit or common area: